Compliance

 MITRE’s stated goal is to provide the community with the tools and resources they need to leverage the information within the ATT&CK framework and to tailor the collected data and resources for creating a cybersecurity Compliance program to meet their cybersecurity needs.
 Their roadmap includes enhancements such as the introduction of Campaigns; additions and changes to Techniques, Software, and Groups; and data source and component changes.
 The MITRE ATT&CK framework is updated bi-annually and serves as an ongoing resource for security Compliance professionals and the entire cybersecurity industry.

-If you’re looking for Compliance masters who know how to use the MITRE ATT&CK framework inside out, anecdotes is here to help.
+If you’re looking for Compliance masters who know how to use the MITRE ATT&CK framework inside out, Anecdotes is here to help.
 We’re a little OCD when it comes to Compliance, but with $4.35 million at stake, we think that’s perfectly okay.

 Kerwyn Velasco

 Security and Compliance Nerd with 10 years GRC experience wearing all kinds of hats.
-He currently does marketing at anecdotes.
+He currently does marketing at Anecdotes.